AnnabelPerry/slim-selection-simulations/README.md

 	named in the file to the actual directories for the indicated variable

 	Model1Control_ParameterFile.txt
-		Parameter file which, when inserted as input to simulate.sh, runs Model 1 without directional selection
+		Parameter file which, when inputted to simulate.sh, runs Model 1 without directional selection

 	Model1Experimental_ParameterFile.txt
-		Parameter file which, when inserted as input to simulate.sh, runs Model 1 with directional selection (See
+		Parameter file which, when inputted to simulate.sh, runs Model 1 with polygenic directional selection

+	Model2.1Control_ParameterFile.txt
+		Parameter file which, when inputted to simulate.sh, runs Model 2.1 without directional selection

+	Model2.1Experimental_ParameterFile.txt
+		Parameter file which, when inputted to simulate.sh, runs Model 2.1 with directional selection on a single standing variant